Forks Township, Northampton County, Pennsylvania

-Forks Township is a township in Northampton County, Pennsylvania.
-The population of Forks Township was 14,721 as of the 2010 census.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Forks Township is a township in Northampton County, Pennsylvania, United States.
+The population of Forks Township was 16,077 as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
 The township is home to the global headquarters of Crayola, founded in 1885, a global arts supply company and the world's leading manufacturer of crayons.

 Forks Township is located 20.8 mi northeast of Allentown, 80.5 mi north of Philadelphia, and 74.6 mi west of New York City.

+History

+Prior to the Walking Purchase in 1737, the Lenape, a Native American tribe, inhabited the area and many Lenape artifacts were found in the area.
+Forks Township was founded in 1754 north of Easton, Pennsylvania.
+It was founded as a farming based community in-between the Bushkill Creek and Delaware River.

+Permanent settlement by the colonists happened in the early 18th century due to its proximity to an Irish-Scottish settlement named "Hunter's Settlement" in Lower Mount Bethel Township.
+After decades of new settlers settling in the Lehigh Valley, Northampton County was formed from Bucks County, Pennsylvania to its south.
+Many taverns and inns were developed due to meet the demand of passengers through the area, such as Pennsylvania Route 611 in the 19th century.

+During the Industrial Revolution, many dairy industries and blacksmiths emerged in the region.
+Crayola was founded in 1903 as a small crayon industry in Easton, and moved its headquarters to Forks Township.

+In the mid-20th century, the decrease of agriculture led to major suburban development in the area.
+Since the 1990s, the area has converted to mostly a residential suburb of Easton.